WHAT WE DO

 Application of new technologies in cultural management and museum education: Documentation and content development.
 Time Heritage works with cultural operators and technology and development agencies to create websites, web portals, e-learning, 3D applications, and more.
 We undertake research, development of educational and training programs, drafting and translation of texts, documentation of images, database creation and information analysis.

-Promotion of Cultural Heritage through multidisciplinary actions.
+Ehancement and management of Cultural Heritage through interdiscisciplinary actions.
 The philosophy of the company is cooperation.
-That is why we are promoting and implementing programs combining the theoretical sciences (history and archeology) with conservation, physico-chemical analysis, new technologies, multimedia, promoting the interdisciplinarity and the global emergence of the cultural reserve.
+That is why we are drafting and implementing programs combining humnities (mainly history and archeology) with conservation, physico-chemical analysis, new technologies, multimedia, thus promoting the interdisciplinarity and the global emergence of the cultural reserve.

 4# EUROPEAN PROGRAMS

 Since 2014, we have been working systematically on European projects either on the drafting of proposals or as partners.
-We believe that openness and European cooperation provides nowadays opportunity to creative development of ideas and knowledge as well as networking opportunities and exchange of experience.
+We believe that extrovert approach and European cooperation provides opportunity for creative development of ideas and achievement of knowledge as well as for networking and exchange of experience.

 5# PUBLICATIONS, EDITING AND TRANSLATION SERVICES

-Our specialized team of writers and translators guarantee the high quality of editing and translation of texts related to our scientific objects.
+Our specialized team of writers and translators guarantees the high quality of editing and translation of texts related to our fields of expertise.
 We also have the possibility of publishing either in collaboration with other institutions and researchers or even independently.

 6# SEMINARS, EDUCATIONAL PROGRAMS AND LIFELONG LEARNING

-Seminars and Vocational training have been for several years one of the main activities of Time Heritage, aiming at bringing the Greek audience (particularly students and young professionals) in contact with new or less well-known disciplines in the heritage sectors
+Seminars and Vocational training have been for several years one of the main activities of Time Heritage, aiming at bringing the Greek audience (particularly students and young professionals) in contact with new or less well-known disciplines in the heritage sectors.
+Now we are opening up also to other audiences, namely chidren and the genenral public for creative and informative seminars and workshops

 Historian and co-founder of Time Heritage